byterocket/solrocket/README.md

 ## Contracts

-- `Ownable` : An ownable contract using the Two-Step Transfer Pattern
+- `TSOwnable` : An ownable contract using the Two-Step Transfer Pattern
 - `Whitelisted` : Implementation of a whitelist as access control mechanism

 ## Installation